Christopher Columbus Copy Book: Discovery and publication

 In 1985 a bookseller from Tarragona named José del Río, owner of the antiquarian bookstore "Catedral", reported that he had come into possession of this manuscript, without specifying its origin.
 He later stated that he had found it in a collection coming from a family in Mallorca.

 In December 1985 Mercedes Dexeus, director of the Spanish Bibliographic and Documentary Treasure Center, invited professors Juan Gil and Consuelo Varela to inspect the find.
 These historians ruled its authenticity, so the Spanish State bought it in 1987 and deposited it in the General Archive of the Indies in Seville in March 1988.

 The Copy Book was published in facsimile in 1989, in a joint edition between the Ministry of Culture, the patronage of the Fifth Centenary and the publishing house Testimonio.
 The print run was limited to 980 copies, numbered and notarized.
 In addition, 42 copies were printed for the 21 countries of the Spanish-American community and 75 for non-commercial use.
 The historian Antonio Rumeu de Armas, who also wrote two complementary volumes of transcriptions and commentaries, was in charge of the publication.
 Rumeu transcribed the documents preserving most of the original spelling but adding capital letters and accents in keeping with modern Castilian and modifying the punctuation.
 Juan Gil harshly criticized this edition for being riddled with errors and this prompted him to publish his own transcription in 1992.

 Content

-The Colombus Copy Book consists of 38 folios, measuring 230 x 330 mm and written on both sides.
+The Columbus Copy Book consists of 38 folios, measuring 230 x 330 mm and written on both sides.
 It contains the transcriptions of nine documents apparently written by Christopher Columbus between 1493 and 1503 and all addressed to the King and Queen of Spain: one 'letter-relation' about Columbus' First Voyage to the Indies and four about his second, all previously unknown; two brief personal letters from 1500, also unpublished; and two other letters-relations, relating to the third and fourth voyages, which were already known but in different forms from those appearing in the Copy Book.

 In the manuscript the letters are copied one after the other, in chronological order and without any particular title.
 The book's paper and handwriting indicate that the book must have been written in the second half of the 16th century.